V-Liss/V-Liss/README.md

 Hi!
 I'm V-Liss.
-I'm an inventor self-taught from first principles.
-I take pride in writing my code from scratch without using AI or looking up pre-existing algorithms.
+I'm self-taught from first principles.
+I take pride in writing my code from scratch without using AI or looking up pre-existing algorithms, mostly in C++.
 You can check out my games, The Guns series, to see what I'm talking about.
+See ya!